Lerner98/TH_Final_Project/README.md

 # TranslationHub

-A full-stack translation application with support for text, voice, camera OCR, file processing, and real-time ASL recognition.
+A full-stack translation application with support for text, voice, camera OCR, file processing, and real-time ASL recognition and live translation.

 ## Overview

 TranslationHub is a React Native mobile application with a Node.js/Python backend that provides multi-modal translation services using OpenAI APIs.
-The application supports both authenticated users with unlimited translations and guest users with daily limits.
+The application supports both authenticated users and guest users.

 **Key Features:**
 - Text and voice translation (50+ languages)